What It Is, How It Works, and How It Can Benefit Your Brand

 All of this sounds great, right?
 Well, like all things, there’s a bit of a problem.
 Creating content with the express purpose of going viral is incredibly difficult to achieve.
 Less than 1% are able to achieve viral status.
 Not to mention, luck has a lot to do with it too.

 Here at Cyberclick, we love metrics and data analysis.
 However, with viral marketing, we’ve had to accept the fact that no one knows what makes something go viral because most of it comes down to luck.

-The primary question many people ask us regarding viral marketing is: why are my advertisements not going viral but my competitors' are?
+The primary question many people ask regarding viral marketing is why their advertisements are not going viral but their competitors' are?
 Having dedicated themselves to analyzing what is extremely successful on social media, BuzzSumo thinks they have the answer to this question.
 They reviewed 100 million articles and drew some very interesting conclusions regarding why some content goes viral and other content doesn't.
 Let’s take a look, shall we?

 Um…what?
 Isn't it said that in the digital era with the saturation of content out there it’s better to be short and concise?
 Wrong.
 Even though we are progressively reading less and our attention spans are shorter, longer and more extensive posts are actually more successful.
 Articles between 3,000 and 10,000 words are shared on social media more than those that have fewer words.
 Why mention this?
 Because there will be 16 times more posts with less than 1,000 words than posts with over 2,000.
 Another reason could be because more detailed posts provide more value and can better answer a reader's questions (an important factor which will help make something go viral).